Meet the Robinsons: Plot

-In 2007, Lewis, an orphaned 12-year-old boy who is an aspiring scientist and inventor, wants to get adopted.
-However, his energetic behavior and malfunctioning inventions frequently scare off prospective parents, so he embarks on a mission to locate his birth mother, who left him at the orphanage when he was an infant.
-To do so, he conceives an invention that will scan his memories and help him identify her.
+Lewis, an orphaned 12-year-old boy who is an aspiring scientist and inventor, wants to get adopted, but his energetic behavior and malfunctioning inventions frequently scare off prospective parents, so he works on the Memory Scanner; a machine that scans your brain to retrieve and replay memories, to locate his birth mother, who left him at the orphanage when he was an infant.

-Lewis takes his Memory Scanner to his school's science fair, where he meets Wilbur Robinson, a mysterious boy who claims to be from the future, warning him about a tall man wearing a sentient robotic bowler hat (nicknamed the "Bowler Hat Guy") who stole a time machine.
-During Lewis' presentation, the Bowler Hat Guy's hat robot, Doris, secretly causes the Memory Scanner to malfunction, throwing the science fair into chaos.
+At his school's science fair, Lewis, while taking his scanner, meets Wilbur Robinson, a mysterious boy who claims to be from the future, warning him about a tall, lanky man wearing a bowler hat (nicknamed the "Bowler Hat Guy") who stole a time machine.
+During Lewis' presentation, the Bowler Hat Guy's hat robot, Doris, secretly sabotages the Memory Scanner, causing it to malfunction and throw the science fair into chaos.
 After Lewis leaves the fair, the Bowler Hat Guy steals the Memory Scanner, intending to pitch it as his own to an invention company called InventCo.
-Labs, but fails when he doesn't know how it works.
+Labs, but fails as he does not know how it works, causing a humiliating presentation.

-Back at the orphanage, Wilbur attempts to motivate Lewis into fixing the Memory Scanner by taking him in a second time machine to 2037, which is highly advanced technologically.
+Back at the orphanage, Wilbur attempts to motivate Lewis into fixing the Memory Scanner by taking him in a second time machine to the future, which is highly technologically advanced.
 Lewis, however, theorizes that he can simply use the time machine to go back and prevent his mother from giving him up; an ensuing argument between the boys leads to the time machine crashing.
 Wilbur asks Lewis to fix the time machine, and Lewis agrees on the condition that Wilbur take him to see his mother afterwards.

-At the Robinsons' house, Lewis meets the rest of the family, except for Cornelius, Wilbur's father and the inventor of the time's technologies, who is on a business trip.
+At the Robinsons' house, Lewis meets the rest of the family along with seeing their bizarre inventions and behaviors, except for Cornelius, Wilbur's father and the inventor of the time's technologies, who is on a business trip.
 Throughout the visit, the Robinsons emphasize the "Keep Moving Forward" motto, encouraging Lewis to learn from his mistakes.
-Meanwhile, the Bowler Hat Guy, having followed Lewis, tries to kidnap him by bringing a dinosaur from the past, but it is foiled by the Robinsons.
-The family later offers to adopt Lewis, but change their mind when they learn that he is from the past.
+Meanwhile, having followed Lewis, the Bowler Hat Guy tries to kidnap him using one of Franny's (Wilbur's mom) frogs, then a Tyrannosaurus from the past, but is foiled by the Robinsons, they later adopt the T-Rex and name it "Tiny".
+The family later offers to adopt Lewis, but change their mind after learning that he is from the past.
 Wilbur admits lying to Lewis about taking him back to see his mother, causing Lewis to run off in disgust.